Javascript is not enabled.

 Getty Images

-But you need not spend hundreds of dollars on one.
-Some discount retailers sell an all-leather armchair with cushioned lumbar vertebrae support for less than $80.
+Some discount retailers sell an all-leather armchair with cushioned lumbar vertebrae support for less than $60.
 A chair with wheels is also a good idea, so you can position yourself easily for more comfort.

-Your mouse and keyboard should be at about elbow level.
-And your feet should be flat on the floor.
-Use a milk crate for your feet if you're shorter in stature, like yours truly.
-This also should help prevent you from hunching over at your desk.
+When sitting, your mouse and keyboard should be at about elbow level and your feet should be flat on the floor.
+If it makes you more comfortable, place a small stool or crate under your desk to rest your feet on.
+This also should help keep you from hunching over your desk.

 Getty Images